 NOTE: Benefits for Term Limited Temporary (TLT) or Short Term Temporary (STT) positions, including leave eligibility and/or participation in the pension plan through the Washington State Department of Retirement Systems, will vary based upon the terms and details of the position.
 Short Term Temporary positions are not eligible for an ORCA transit pass.

 For inquiries about the specifics of this position, please contact the recruiter identified on this job posting.

 01Are you applying to this position as an eligible Current or Previous King County Employee Priority Placement Program Participant AND Is this position the same or lower percentage of full-time when compared to the position held at the point of the notification of layoff AND Do you possess the skills and abilities to qualify for this position?

 02If you answered yes to the question above and you are applying for this position as a Priority Placement Participant, to be considered, you must provide the following three pieces of information in the space provided: 1.
 The title you held when you received your layoff notice 2.
 The department you worked in 3.
-The effective date of your layoff03How many years or experience do you have performing journey-level work in railway signaling and communications OR any equivalent combination of experience and education which provides the applicant with the needed skills, knowledge and ability required to perform the work.
+The effective date of your layoff03For this position you need to have Two years performing Journey level work in railway signaling and communications OR any equivalent combination of experience and education which provides the applicant with the needed skills, knowledge and ability required to perform the work.
 Please describe in detail how you meet this requirement.04For the previous question which are you noting?